ipfs/ipfs-docs/docs/README.md

 [Here's your guide](/install/) if you just want to install IPFS and get started right away!

-## Essentials
+## Concepts

-[Check out these IPFS essentials](/essentials/) if you're new to IPFS or the distributed web in general.
+[Check out these key IPFS concepts](/concepts/) if you're new to IPFS or the distributed web in general.
 Because IPFS is a system that hopes to change how we use the Internet, it comes with many new concepts!
 This section aims to get you up to speed quickly.

 ## How-tos